 Who is VEDDAN?

 Located in the Achterhoek region of the Netherlands, VEDDAN is set out to change the way people listen to music.
 The company develops and manufactures speakers with patented new technologies, which they believe is the “new way of producing sound”.
-Veddan has been utilizing 3D printing since the beginning of the company as a tool to realize the speaker design, and lately for production of costume made componentes for the VEDDAN speakers.
+VEDDAN has been utilizing 3D printing since the beginning of the company as a tool to realize the speaker design, and lately for production of custom made components for the VEDDAN speakers.

 3D Printing in the Music Industry